domsson/falcon/README.md

 ### General initialization

+1.  **Parse description**
-1.  **Parse description**: On rez, all components read their description and parse `bank` name, `cab` name and `floor` number, if applicable
+    On rez, all components read their description and parse `bank` name, `cab` name and `floor` number, if applicable
+2.  **Setup listener**
-2.  **Setup listener**: The `controller` and all components of type `cab`, `doorway` and `call_buttons` set up a listener on the same channel
+    The `controller` and all components of type `cab`, `doorway` and `call_buttons` set up a listener on the same channel
+3.  **Ping components**
-3.  **Ping components**: On touch, the `controller` pings all objects in the region on said channel; the message contains the `bank` name
+    On touch, the `controller` pings all objects in the region on said channel; the message contains the `bank` name
+4.  **Send Pong**
-4.  **Send Pong**: All listening components check if the `bank` name matches their own; if so, they message the `controller` back, specifying their `cab` and `floor` number, if applicable
+    All listening components check if the `bank` name matches their own; if so, they message the `controller` back, specifying their `cab` and `floor` number, if applicable
+5.  **Remember components**
-5.  **Remember components**: The `controller` creates and maintains a list of all components that reported back
+    The `controller` creates and maintains a list of all components that reported back
+6.  **Sanity check**
-6.  **Sanity check**: The `controller` checks if all required components are in place; that is, at least one `cab` and at least two `doorway` objects for each `cab`; `call_buttons` are seen as optional as they might be implemented as a subcomponent of the `doorway` objects
+    The `controller` checks if all required components are in place; that is, at least one `cab` and at least two `doorway` objects for each `cab`; `call_buttons` are seen as optional as they might be implemented as a subcomponent of the `doorway` objects
+7.  **Read config**
-7.  **Read config**: The `controller` reads its configuration notecard and parses all relevant information; amongst that information can optionally be a list of floor numbers/names (one to two digits)
+    The `controller` reads its configuration notecard and parses all relevant information; amongst that information can optionally be a list of floor numbers/names (one to two digits)
-8.  **Find main doorway**: The `controller` queries the location and rotation of the _base_ `doorway` (either the one with the lowest z-position, or the one closests to the associated `cab`, not quite sure about that yet)
+8.  **Find main doorway**
+    The `controller` queries the location and rotation of the _base_ `doorway` (either the one with the lowest z-position, or the one closests to the associated `cab`, not quite sure about that yet)
-9.  **Request doorway setup**: The `controller` sends a message to all `doorway`s, instructing them to perform setup; this message includes the x- and y-position and rotation as queried from the _base_ doorway, as well as their custom floor number/name, if any; additionally, it includes a list of all `floor`s and their accessibility (this is important so that the `doorway`s can setup linked `call_buttons` correctly, if any)
+9.  **Request doorway setup**
+    The `controller` sends a message to all `doorway`s, instructing them to perform setup; this message includes the x- and y-position and rotation as queried from the _base_ doorway, as well as their custom floor number/name, if any; additionally, it includes a list of all `floor`s and their accessibility (this is important so that the `doorway`s can setup linked `call_buttons` correctly, if any)
-10. **Peform doorway setup**: All `doorway`s undergo setup and report failure or success back to the `controller`
+10. **Peform doorway setup**
+    All `doorway`s undergo setup and report failure or success back to the `controller`
-11. **Request cab setup**: The `controller` sends a message to all `cab`s, instructing them to perform setup; this message includes a list of all `floor`s, including their z-position, as well as their custom floor number/names, if any, and whether each `floor` is actually accessible by that particular `cab` (some floors might not be accessible by all the `cab`s in a `bank`)
+11. **Request cab setup**
+    The `controller` sends a message to all `cab`s, instructing them to perform setup; this message includes a list of all `floor`s, including their z-position, as well as their custom floor number/names, if any, and whether each `floor` is actually accessible by that particular `cab` (some floors might not be accessible by all the `cab`s in a `bank`)
-12. **Perform cab setup**: All `cab`s perform setup, including setting up their subcomponents; the `cab`s then send a message back to the `controller`, specifying if setup was successfull or failed
+12. **Perform cab setup**
+    All `cab`s perform setup, including setting up their subcomponents; the `cab`s then send a message back to the `controller`, specifying if setup was successfull or failed
-13. **Request button setup**: The `controller` sends a message to all `call_buttons` (if any), instructing them to perform setup; the message contains a list of all `floor`s and their accessibility (this is important so that the buttons can be set up correctly, i.e. show only an up-arrow button if there are no floors below etc)
+13. **Request button setup**
+    The `controller` sends a message to all `call_buttons` (if any), instructing them to perform setup; the message contains a list of all `floor`s and their accessibility (this is important so that the buttons can be set up correctly, i.e. show only an up-arrow button if there are no floors below etc)
-14. **Perform button setup**: All `call_buttons`, if any, perform setup and report back to the `controller` accordingly
+14. **Perform button setup**
+    All `call_buttons`, if any, perform setup and report back to the `controller` accordingly
-15. **Inform about success**: If all components were setup successfully, the `controller` sends out messages to all registered components, informing them that the system is ready
+15. **Inform about success**
+    If all components were setup successfully, the `controller` sends out messages to all registered components, informing them that the system is ready
+16. **Finish up**
-16. **Finish up**: All components may now peform additional steps to get into their individual idle/ready states; for example, all `cab`s and `doorway`s might want to close their doors, if any, unless they've already done that during setup
+    All components may now peform additional steps to get into their individual idle/ready states; for example, all `cab`s and `doorway`s might want to close their doors, if any, etc

 ### Cab subcomponent initialization